-Receiver In Canal (RIC) or Open hearing aids can be seen as the new generation of highly powered and technologically advanced hearing aids.
+Receiver In Canal (RIC) or Open hearing aids can be seen as the new generation of high powered and technologically advanced hearing aids.

 They are now one of the most popular types of hearing aids, as they combine many of the advantages of Behind The Ear (BTE) hearing aids, such as sitting partially behind the ear and so thus being able to include lots of clever technology.